gkay21/fairfielddentalcare/src/data/technology/technology.md

 A large full mouth x-ray (OPG) can be helpful to assess issues such as jaw problems and the need for orthodontic work and also provides an overall look at your mouth.

 After a comprehensive examination and necessary x-rays, we can provide you with a detailed treatment plan if any work is needed.
-Dr Etcell will take the time to fully explain his concerns and recommendations to you, and brochures are available to further enlighten you regarding any treatment discussed.
+Dr El-Khoury will take the time to fully explain his concerns and recommendations to you, and brochures are available to further enlighten you regarding any treatment discussed.

 ##### Intraoral Camera